maxburian/SAXS_py3/doc/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Download and install the latest Anaconda Package for Python 3.7 from: https://www.anaconda.com/distribution/#download-section

+If you already have a working version of Anaconda, we recommend to use it.
+However, make sure to **update conda** and **pip**  before creating the environment - see :ref:`createEnv`.

 2) Get GIT - version control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Download and install the latest GIT distribution from https://git-scm.com